vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### What is the maximum latency supported between a KMS and vSphere/VCF?

 There is no defined maximum latency between a KMS and vCenter/vSAN.
 A good starting point is the "Maximum latency supported between linked vCenter Servers" guidance found at [configmax.broadcom.com](https://configmax.broadcom.com/guest?vmwareproduct=vSphere&release=vSphere%208.0&categories=4-0).
 As of this update it is 150 ms.

+### Can I use a key provider across a satellite network connection?

+Perhaps.
+As there is no defined latency limit for key providers it is subject to TCP connection timeouts and such.
+We recommend thorough testing of your design (see the next question).

 ### What happens if the latency to my KMS is greater than that?